typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 # Command line interface (CLI)

-ConductR provides REST API which allows you as the operator to:
+ConductR provides a REST API which allows you as the operator to:

 * query the information on loaded bundles and running services
 * manage the lifecycle of bundles (load, run, stop, unload)

 The API can be used by any HTTP client, but ConductR comes with CLI tool implemented in Python.
 To get the latest version of the CLI install it locally as a pip package.

-## New CLI installation
+## Installation

 The CLI is distributed as a "native" distribution for Windows, OS X and Linux.
-Lightbend hosts these native images at bintray: https://bintray.com/lightbend/generic/conductr-cli.
+Lightbend hosts these native images at Bintray: https://bintray.com/lightbend/generic/conductr-cli.
 Download an archive that is suitable for your environment and then place the resultant package in a place accessible from your `PATH`.
 For example, on Unix, please copy the contents of archive to your `/usr/local/bin` folder.

 To verify the installation type: